minnam/gae-starter/README.md

 # Prerequisite
-  Prepare 3 branches; master, staging, develop
+1. Prepare 3 branches; master, staging, develop

 # Basic Deployment Setup
 1. Install `gcloud`, run `npm install -g gcloud`
 1. Create a project by running `gcloud app create` or in this link https://console.cloud.google.com/projectcreate
-1. Copy and paste config-files into the project repo and change PROJECT_NAME to your project name
+1. Copy and paste config-files into the project repo and change PROJECT_NAME to your project name (modify your original package.json)
 1. Run `gcloud app deploy`

 ## Details
 - This setting creates 2 instances.
 Production and Staging.
-We assume that project repo will have 3 major repo; `master`, `staging`, `develop`.
 Every new feature will be merged to develop and then there will be a pull request from `develop` to `staging`.
 When there is an activity with `staging` repo, the build will be triggered in GAE.
 When `staging` instance works well, there can be a pull request from `staging` to `master` which triggers build to the production instance.

 # Build Trigger Setup for Staging